toshirot/libra-auth/README.md

                 </ul>
         </div>

 There are many others.
-Thank you everyone!
+Thank you, everyone!
 </section>
 </body>
 </html>